boberle/hgt2pnm/README.md

-# `hgt2pnm` -- Converting HGT files to PNG images
+# `hgt2pnm` -- Converting HGT elevation model files to images

-HGT files are data about elevation (Digital Elevation Model, or DEM) provided by NASA.
+HGT files are data about elevation (Digital Elevation Model, or DEM) provided by USGS and NASA.
 You can download them [here](https://dds.cr.usgs.gov/srtm/version2_1/).

 The documentation is available [here](https://dds.cr.usgs.gov/srtm/version2_1/Documentation/).